suriyaaos/suriyaaos/INSTALL.md

 Download it under vagrantup.com and install it.
 Than run it:

     vagrant	box add	lucid32	http://files.vagrantup.com/lucid32.box

+## Run Vagrant

+Download the .zip-File and extract it.
+If you want to run it on Windows 8.1 put the folder under `C:\YouUsername`.
+I put that under `C:\Suriyaa`.
+Type than this into your command line:

     cd suriyaaos
     vagrant	up
     vagrant ssh